-At both time points, caregivers completed the Vineland Adaptive Behavior-II Interview [VABS-II; ] with a researcher.
+At both time points, caregivers completed the Vineland Adaptive Behavior-II Interview (VABS-II [48]) with a researcher.
 This was used as a measure of children's adaptive functioning as a proxy for overall ability.
-In addition, caregivers completed questionnaires about their child's behaviour and characteristics.
+In addition, caregivers completed questionnaires about their child's behavior and characteristics.

-The Modified Simonds & Parraga Sleep Questionnaire [MSPQ, ] was used as a subjective measure of children's poor sleep with questions about the child's sleeping environment, bedtime routine, sleep timings, history of treatment and impact on the family.
-The MSPSQ has adequate internal consistency and was selected as data relating to diagnosable sleep disorders can be extracted following scoring guidelines outlined by Johnson et al. (2012) [].
-Seven subscales can be calculated: Bedtime Resistance, Sleep Onset Delay, Night Waking, Sleep Anxiety, Parasomnias, Sleep-Disordered Breathing and Daytime Sleepiness, with test-retest reliabilities ranging from 0.83 - 1 [].
-Additionally, a total score can be derived [], with higher scores indicating poorer sleep.
-Both total and subscale scores correlate significantly with corresponding scores on the Children's Sleep Habits Questionnaire developed by Owens et al. (2000) [].
-In addition, the Family Inventory of Sleep Habits [FISH, ] was used as a measure of sleep hygiene, with higher scores indicating better sleep hygiene.
+The Modified Simonds & Parraga Sleep Questionnaire (MSPQ) [49, 50] was used as a subjective measure of children's poor sleep with questions about the child's sleeping environment, bedtime routine, sleep timings, history of treatment, and impact on the family.
+The MSPSQ has adequate internal consistency and was selected as data relating to diagnosable sleep disorders can be extracted following scoring guidelines outlined by Johnson et al. [51].
+Seven subscales can be calculated: Bedtime Resistance, Sleep Onset Delay, Night Waking, Sleep Anxiety, Parasomnias, Sleep-Disordered Breathing, and Daytime Sleepiness, with test-retest reliabilities ranging from 0.83-1 [50].
+In addition, a total score can be derived [51], with higher scores indicating poorer sleep.
+Both total and subscale scores correlate significantly with corresponding scores on the Children's Sleep Habits Questionnaire developed by Owens et al. [52].
+In addition, the Family Inventory of Sleep Habits (FISH [53]) was used as a measure of sleep hygiene, with higher scores indicating better sleep hygiene.

-The Non-communicating Children's Pain Checklist - Revised [NCCPC-R, ] was used as a measure of pain-related behaviours.
-The measure is suitable for use with individuals with ID and compromised verbal communication, with excellent psychometric properties [].
+The Non-communicating Children's Pain Checklist - Revised (NCCPC-R [54]) was used as a measure of pain-related behaviors.
+The measure is suitable for use with individuals with ID and compromised verbal communication, with excellent psychometric properties [55].
 Higher scores suggest the individual is in more pain.
-In this study, administration was modified so that caregivers rated each behaviour over a week rather than over two hours.
+In this study, administration was modified so that caregivers rated each behavior over a week rather than over 2 hours.
 This decision was taken to capture chronic but potentially intermittent pain caused by long-term health conditions, rather than bursts of acute pain.
-Painful health conditions are common in individuals with ID [] and this modified approach has been taken to measure 'typical' pain behaviour in both children and adults with ID previously [].
+Painful health conditions are common in individuals with ID [56, 57], and this modified approach has been taken to measure "typical" pain behavior in both children and adults with ID previously [58, 59].

-The Activity Questionnaire [TAQ, ] was used to measure behavioural features associated with attention deficit hyperactivity disorder in individuals with ID.
-Scores are pro-rated based on an individual's verbal ability and mobility, producing a total score and subscale scores for 'overactivity', 'impulsivity' and, for verbal participants, 'impulsive speech', with higher scores indicating a greater frequency of attention deficit hyperactivity disorder-like behaviours.
-The measure has robust inter-rater and test-retest reliability, and good internal consistency [].
+The Activity Questionnaire (TAQ [60]) was used to measure behavioral features associated with attention deficit hyperactivity disorder in individuals with ID.
+Scores are pro-rated based on an individual's verbal ability and mobility, producing a total score and subscale scores for "overactivity," "impulsivity" and, for verbal participants, "impulsive speech," with higher scores indicating a greater frequency of attention-deficit hyperactivity disorder-like behaviors.
+The measure has robust inter-rater and test-retest reliability, and good internal consistency [60].